cannc4/Siren/Readme.md

 npm i
 ```

 In order to bind software dependencies, edit full paths in `config/config.json` according to your file system formatting and save the file.

+Copy paste your startup files to `scd-start-default.scd` and `tidal-boot-default.hs` into config folder or set the appropriate paths `config.json`

 Now you can start the interface
-also copy paste your `scd-start-default.scd` and `tidal-boot-default.hs` into config folder
 ```
 npm start
 ```